Internal Bra Mesh Lawsuit

 Women who had surgical mesh placed during breast surgery and later suffered complications may qualify to file a breast mesh lawsuit.
 You do not need to have every detail before speaking with a lawyer.
 A case review can help determine whether you may have a claim.

-This can include reconstruction after a mastectomy, breast augmentation with implants, or revision and breast lift procedures.
+You had breast reconstruction, augmentation, revision, or lift surgery.
+This includes reconstruction after a mastectomy, augmentation with implants, or a revision procedure after a prior breast surgery.

-2. Surgical mesh or ADM was used in the procedure.
+2. Mesh or ADM used

 Internal Bra Complications: What Can Go Wrong

-Complication What It Means
+Reported or Alleged Complication What It Can Mean

 How to Find Out If Mesh Was Used in Your Surgery